-- E-mail notification.
-Specifies whether to send information about backup creation sessions by e-mail. - To.
-Provides a space for you to type a recipient's e-mail address - What to record.
-Use this list to select what sort of information you want to be included in the notification e-mail message or written to the text file. - Send notification upon errors or warnings only.
-Select this check box to not receive notification unless an error and/or warning is written to the log.

-- Text file.
-Specifies whether to log information about backup creation sessions to an additional text - File name.
-Provides a space for you to enter the path and name of a text file to be used as an additional log file. - View.
-Click this button to view the additional log (text file) using Notepad. - Browse.
-Click this button to locate a text file to be used as the additional log file. - Append to file if it already exists.
-Select this check box if you never want to overwrite the log records, and always want to append entries. - What to record.
-Use this list to select what sort of information you want to be included in the notification e-mail message or written to the text file. - Write to file upon errors or warnings only.
-Select this check box if you want a record to be added to the text file upon errors and/or warnings only.
+- E-mail notification Specifies whether to send information about backup creation sessions by e-mail - To: Provides a space for you to type a recipient's e-mail address.
+More that one address can be entered, separated by a semicolon or a comma. - What to record: Use this list to select what sort of information you want to be included in the notification e-mail message or written to the text file. - Send notification upon errors or warnings only Select this check box to not receive notification unless an error and/or warning is written to the log. - Text file Specifies whether to log information about backup creation sessions to an additional text file. - File name: Provides a space for you to enter the path and name of a text file to be used as an additional log file. - View Click this button to view the additional log (text file) using Notepad. - Browse...
+Click this button to locate a text file to be used as the additional log file. - Append to file if it already exists Select this check box if you never want to overwrite the log records, and always want to append entries. - What to record: Use this list to select what sort of information you want to be included in the notification e-mail message or written to the text file. - Write to file upon errors or warnings only Select this check box if you want a record to be added to the text file upon errors and/or warnings only.